 Information on contextual offers and support

-In 2020, 26% of our first year home undergraduate students came to us with a contextual offer, making the Law School the leading department at the University of Warwick for the proportion of contextual offer holders.
+In 2022, 20% of our first year undergraduate students came to us with a contextual offer, making the Law School one of the leading departments at the University of Warwick for the proportion of contextual offer holders.

 The University of Warwick is committed to admitting the most talented students from a diverse range of backgrounds.
 In order to ensure that every application is treated fairly and judged on its merits, we consider an applicant’s academic potential in the context of their educational background and individual circumstances.
 We actively welcome and encourage applications from candidates who meet the contextual eligibility criteria

 - Your school - exam performance and the number of students entitled to Free School Meals

 - Your home postcode - the proportion of young people going to university and the level of deprivation